 The Leaders in Service program is a cohort for students who want to be engaged on campus and in their community while preparing for their future careers.
-Leaders in Service students complete 40 hours of service each academic year, which includes personal projects tailored to their interests, cohort based service, and professional development workshops.
-All members receive project mentorship through the Office of Community Engagement and from a peer in the cohort.
+Leaders in Service students complete 40 hours of service each academic year, which includes personal projects tailored to their interests, monthly group service activities, and leadership development activities.
+All members receive project mentorship through the Office of Community Engagement and a certificate for completing a year in the program.

 All Centenary students have the opportunity to participate in a week of service with their peers during spring break.
 A variety of locations are available each year.
 In the past groups have served in Hackettstown, the greater New Jersey area, and abroad.